rajtsic/WuFix/readme.txt

-    Double-Click to Run: Thanks to NicoKnowsTehc - https://github.com/NicoKnowsTech - The script will automatically request and acquire administrative rights at the beginning.
+    Double-Click to Run: Thanks to NicoKnowsTech - https://github.com/NicoKnowsTech - The script will automatically request and acquire administrative rights at the beginning.

     Then let the script run.